Read Every Document.

 Right.
 Two things stop it.
 First, we extract with a confidence score per field and bounce anything low into the review queue.
 Second, we run deterministic checks: line totals add up, VAT matches the rate, PO exists, supplier on file.
 If a number doesn't reconcile, the pipeline holds the document for a human.
 The AI never gets the last word on money.

-Where does the document data actually go?
+Where does the document data go?
 Who sees it?

 You decide, document type by document type.
 Sensitive ones run through model endpoints in the UK or EU under a data processing agreement, or against a self-hosted open-weight model.
 Less sensitive ones can use a hosted frontier model under agreed processing terms.
 We write it into the DPIA before we touch your data.